jsjgdh/Traveal/README.md

 - **⚡ Progressive Web App**: Install on any device, works offline
 - **✨ Smooth Animations**: 60fps micro-interactions and transitions
 - **♿ Accessibility**: WCAG 2.1 AA compliant with screen reader support
+- **📱 Responsive Design**: Automatically adjusts to any screen size

 ### 🔐 Privacy & Security
 - **🆔 Anonymous by Design**: No personal data collection, anonymous UUIDs only